Watergate scandal: Ervin hearings and Special Prosecutor Cox

 The Ervin Committee's public hearings began on May 17.
 Testimony from McCord, Caulfield, Ulasewicz, and others suggested White House involvement in the break-in and cover-up, which Nixon vehemently denied.
-Following Magruder's June 14 testimony, Dean read a 245-page statement stretching from the Huston Plan and Gemstone to the cover-up.
-In two days of testimony, John Mitchell evaded questions and did not implicate Nixon.
-The hearings drew immense publicity: three in four American households watched live testimony, an average of 30 hours per home.
+The hearings—which also included testimony from Dean, Magruder, and Mitchell—drew immense publicity: three in four American households watched live testimony, an average of 30 hours per home.

 In concurrent Senate proceedings, Attorney General nominee Elliot Richardson agreed to appoint a special prosecutor on Watergate.
-After rejecting Nixon's suggestions, Richardson chose Archibald Cox — President Kennedy's solicitor general.
+After rejecting Nixon's suggestions, Richardson chose Archibald Cox—President Kennedy's solicitor general.
 They negotiated that Cox could only be fired by Richardson and only due to "extraordinary improprieties".
 Cox built a legal team he called the Watergate Special Prosecution Force.
 As early as July 4, Nixon expressed a desire to fire Cox after the Force considered investigating the financial impropriety of his California estate, La Casa Pacifica.
-In August, the Force empaneled a second grand jury to pursue crimes beyond the break-in, such as the Fielding burglary and campaign finance irregularities.
+In August, the Force empaneled a second grand jury to pursue crimes beyond the break-in, such as campaign finance irregularities.